panCtrlV/bigDataStat-book/appendix/virtualbox_networking.md

   As a security measure, the Linux implementation of internal networking only allows VMs running under the same user ID to establish an internal network.

 ## 2.4.
 Host-only Networking

+Host-only networking is another networking mode that was added with version 2.2 of VirtualBox.
+It can be thought of as a hybrid between the bridged and internal networking modes: as with bridged networking, the virtual machines can talk to each other and the host as if they were connected through a physical Ethernet switch.
+Similarly, as with internal networking however, a physical networking interface need not be present, and the virtual machines cannot talk to the world outside the host since they are not connected to a physical networking interface.

+<font color='red'>... more ...</font>

 ---